Projects

 Assembler

-This project represents a shift from structural design to abstraction management - formalizing the relationship between symbolic instructions and hardware execution.
+This project represents a transition from structural design toward abstraction management.

 Repository →

-Integrated arithmetic, memory, and control into a complete discrete system.
-The project emphasizes physical implementation as a path toward architectural intuition.
+The project emphasizes implementation as a path toward architectural intuition.

 Repository →

-A hardware-level adaptive model exploring threshold modulation and automated output adjustment directly within digital circuitry.
+A hardware-level adaptive model exploring threshold modulation and automated adjustment directly within digital circuitry.

-This project investigates how learning behavior can be embedded into structured logic without software abstraction.
+The project investigates how learning behavior can emerge from structured logic without software abstraction.

 Repository →